 Christ has come, and it is time for an end and a new beginning.
 The word of warning is for the people of God who are no longer bearing good fruit.
-It is like what I said on Sunday when we read this as our Gospel lesson.
 Preparing your heart for Christ to come is what you are called to do.
 Your job is for you to be prepared for the End.
 It is a time to repent.
 It is a time to forgive.
 It is a time to fix broken relationships.
 It is a time to look to Christ and see what He has already done.